Discovering What's Out There with SSDP

 Let's look at what we did above:

 UDPSocketController is designed to be tied to one host and port.
-If that host and port needs to be changed, then a new instance of UDPSocketController needs to be created.
+If the host and port need to be changed, then a new instance of UDPSocketController must be created.

 Let's build a factory to produce socket controllers: